Testato/IOTphone/README.md

 # IOTphone
-A complete Android smartphone for IOT project, included 3D printed case
+A complete Android and/or Linux smartphone for IOT project, included 3D printed case